Cover Letter 101

-Free Cover Letter Template
+Work From Home Resume: Free Cover Letter Sample

 Telecommuting Cover Letters 101 and Free Resume Cover Letter Template

-Sending a resume without a cover letter is like flying an airplane with no pilot.
+Why offer a free resume cover letter sample for folks that want to work at home?
+Well, sending a telecommuting resume without a cover letter is like flying an airplane with no pilot.
 It is going to crash and burn.
 A cover letter is your snappy introduction.
 It lets the employer know right away why he/she should hire you.
 Never consider sending a resume naked, it needs its cover letter!
-I have always encouraged people to write creatively, an average employer who sits and reads resumes all day long has a rather short attention span.
-Be sure to write something that will catch their eye.
-There are some basics to writing a good professional cover letter.
-I will outline them below:

 2. The name and address of the person and company you are addressing it to.